exadel-inc/etoolbox-authoring-insider/docs/setup.md

 ui = dialog href *= "/we-retail/"|"/wknd"   // Will match all fields in dialogs of components located within pages
                                             // under "/we-retail/" or "/wknd/" section of the site.
-                                            // But NOT in page properties.
+                                            // But NOT in page properties, and NOT in an in-place editor.
 ```

 If the "Field selection" multifield is left empty, the tool is attached to all available text fields and RTEs.

 #### Setting up prompt

-Some of the tools would allow modifying the LLM prompt.
+Some tools would allow modifying the LLM prompt.
 If the label for the prompt textbox says that it supports user input templates, you can make _Insider_ ask for more info before prompting an LLM.
 An input template is a string enclosed in `{{ }}` brackets.
 Inside the template, you put the title of dialog and, optionally, the variants to select from.
 E.g., the prompt `Modify the text to {{ How do you want your text to be modified? }}` will make _Insider_ display an input dialog entitled "How you want your text to be modified?"
 If a user then enters a text like "comply with standards", the actual prompt sent to an LLM will be "Modify the text to comply with standards".

 There is a way to display a select list instead of a text input.
 To do this, you need to put inside the brackets several variants separated by `|`.
 E.g., the prompt `Modify the text to {{ How do you want your text to be modified? | comply with standards | be more concise | be more engaging }}` will make _Insider_ display a select list with three options.